jamiemansfield/lmcemu/README.md

 lmcemu
 ======

 lmcemu is a simple emulator for Little Man Computer.
-Eventually there will also be an included assembler and disassembler.
+Licensed under the BSD 3-Clause License.